 With The Brood, Cronenberg’s perturbed male curiosity about the nether realms of the female form serves as the tipping point into his lifelong testing of the tumultuous nebula intertwining the body and the mind.
 Almost all of his future films, including his masterpiece The Fly, are fraught with various mental states externalized in the malformation of the human body.
 Cronenberg tacitly suggests that the mental is a breeding ground for the physical, that the latter is malleable and dialectically engaged with the consciousness rather than recalcitrant to it.
 Samantha Egger’s full-bodied, frenzied performance seals the deal, personifying a film that, ironically considering the subject matter, marries the rough-hewn Grand Guignol of Cronenberg’s growing days as a filmmaker and the psychologically tenebrous, exploratory works of his more fully formed adult self.
 He’s obviously working out his own personal demons, but the capricious blood-letting on display in the film’s jolts of exploitation-crazed violence bodily exert control of the film with a mix of maddened glee and baleful melancholia.
 Cronenberg would evolve as a formalist after The Brood, but the uncanny contrasts of personality-less, domestic interiors and barren, nightmarish exteriors nicely formalizes the conglomerate of the everyday and the feral.

 The Brood still has the mettle of Cronenberg finding himself rather than Cronenberg found, but the heady complications speak for themselves.
-Kramer Vs Kramer dryly, aridly reduces contestation and conflagration to the timid realm of the singular individual and thereby leaves the institution of marriage itself in an untested, sacrosanct realm, preserving the body by destroying only the individual malignancies.
+Kramer Vs Kramer dryly, aridly reduces contestation to the timid realm of the singular individual and thereby leaves the institution of marriage itself in an untested, sacrosanct realm, preserving the body by destroying only the individual malignancies.
 The provocative Brood proposes a sepulcher of predetermined gloom implying that an institution’s foibles cannot be individualized or written off as the fault of its vestigial human structures.
 In The Brood, the essence, the core, the body of the marriage itself is in a dialectical tension that cannot be exonerated.